 Harold S. Edwards has served as a director of the Company since April 2006.
 Mr. Edwards has been the president and chief executive officer of Limoneira Company, an agricultural, real estate and community development company, since November 2004.
-Previously, Mr. Edwards was the president of Puritan Medical Products, a division of Airgas Inc. Prior to that, Mr. Edwards also worked with Fisher Scientific International, Inc., Cargill, Inc. and Agribrands International and the Ralston Purina Company.
-Mr. Edwards is a graduate of The American Graduate School of International Management (Thunderbird) and Lewis and Clark College.
+Previously, Mr. Edwards was the president of Puritan Medical Products, a division of Airgas Inc. Prior to that, Mr. Edwards held management positions with Fisher Scientific International, Inc., Cargill, Inc., Agribrands International and the Ralston Purina Company.
+Mr. Edwards is currently a member of the board of directors of Calavo Growers, Inc., a NASDAQ listed company.
+Mr. Edwards is a graduate of Lewis and Clark College and The American Graduate School of International Management (Thunderbird).

-- Mark H. Lazarus has served as a director of the Company since April 2006.
-Mr. Lazarus was the president of Turner Entertainment Group, overseeing TBS, Turner Network Television, Turner Classic Movies and Turner South, the Turner animation unit, from 2003 through 2008.
+Mark H. Lazarus has served as a director of the Company since April 2006.
+Mr. Lazarus has been the president, media and marketing, of Career Sports and Entertainment since August 2008.
+Previously, Mr. Lazarus was the president of Turner Entertainment Group, overseeing TBS, Turner Network Television, Turner Classic Movies and Turner South, the Turner animation unit, from 2003 through 2008.
 Prior to that, Mr. Lazarus served in a variety of other roles for Turner Broadcasting and also worked for Backer, Spielvogel, Bates, Inc. and NBC Cable.
-Mr. Lazarus currently is a member of the boards of directors of High Museum of Art and is a national trustee for Boys and Girls Clubs of America.
-Mr. Lazarus is a graduate of Vanderbilt University. - C. Sean Day has served as chairman of the board of directors of the Company since April 2006.
-Mr. Day is the president of Seagin International and was the chairman of our manager's predecessor from 1999 to 2006.
-Previously, Mr. Day was with Navios Corporation and Citicorp Venture Capital.
-Mr. Day is currently the chairman of the boards of directors of Teekay Shipping Corporation; Teekay Offshore GP LLC, the general partner of Teekay Offshore Partners LP; Teekay GP L.L.C., the general partner of Teekay LNG Partners LP; Teekay Tankers Limited and a member of the board of directors of Kirby Corporation, all NYSE listed companies.
-Mr. Day is a graduate of the University of Capetown and Oxford University. - I. Joseph Massoud has served as a director of the Company since December 2005, as well as its chief executive officer since its inception on November 18, 2005.
+Mr. Lazarus currently is a member of the boards of directors of Cincinnati Bell, a NYSE listed company, The High Museum of Art, the East Lake Foundation and is on the Board of Governors for Boys and Girls Clubs of America Mr. Lazarus is a graduate of Vanderbilt University.

+I. Joseph Massoud has served as a director of the Company since December 2005, as well as its chief executive officer since its inception on November 18, 2005.
 Mr. Massoud has also been the managing partner of our manager and its predecessor since 1998.
 Previously, Mr. Massoud was with Petroleum Heat and Power, Inc. Colony Capital, Inc., and McKinsey & Co.
 Mr. Massoud currently serves as a director for all of our subsidiary companies, as well as for Teekay GP L.L.C., the general partner of Teekay LNG Partners LP, a NYSE company.
-Mr. Massoud is a graduate of Claremont McKenna College and the Harvard Business School. - D. Eugene Ewing has served as a director of the Company since April 2006.
-Mr. Ewing has been the managing member of Deeper Water Consulting, LLC, a private wealth and business consulting company since March, 2004.
-Previously, Mr. Ewing was with the Fifth Third Bank.
-Prior to that, Mr. Ewing was a partner in Arthur Andersen LLP.
-Mr. Ewing is on advisory boards for the business schools at Northern Kentucky University and the University of Kentucky.
-Mr. Ewing is also the chairman of the board of directors of CBS Personnel Holdings, Inc. and a director of a private trust company located in Wyoming.
-Mr. Ewing is a graduate of the University of Kentucky.
+Mr. Massoud is a graduate of Claremont McKenna College and the Harvard Business School.